ShieldFinanceHQ/contracts/README.md

 :gorilla: Traders think that a rug pull is possible.
 Therefore, they are willing to pay a small premium to receive a big compensation if rug pull does actually happen.

 :whale2: Protectors think that a rug pull is unlikely.
 Maybe they are developers who control the liquidity tokens, or maybe they are insiders who know more than the general public.
-Anyway, they are willing to stake a big compensation to receive a small premium if rug pull doesn’t actually happen.
+Anyway, they are willing to stake a big compensation to receive a small premium if rug pull doesn't actually happen.

 **If rug pull happens:**

-* Traders get their money back + split Protectors’ money.
+* Traders get 3x their deposit.
-* Protectors don’t get their money back.
+* Protectors get nothing.

 **If rug pull doesn’t happen:**

-* Traders don’t get their money back.
+* Traders get nothing.
-* Protectors get their money back + split Traders’ money.
+* Protectors get 1.5x their deposit.

 ## How much money can you get